Quantitative Proteomics of the Cancer Cell Line Encyclopedia

 Relational Database Format

 For researchers who want something in between the raw files and the final normalized spreadsheet we have constructed a database dump that can be imported in to a relational database (i.e. PostgreSQL) for querying.
-The data are also in Globus, so to gain access please email David Nusinow <email@example.com>.
+This database is being distributed in a system named Globus that Harvard Medical School has to provide access to large data sets.
+To gain access please email Ed Huttlin <email@example.com> or David Nusinow <firstname.lastname@example.org>.